 Location: US & International

 Because BetterHelp is such an enormous company with numerous therapists, you’ll likely be able to find a provider who can work around your schedule.
-That is one thing Open Path Collective can sometimes struggle to do.
-Plus, you can’t filter your provider search with them by availability.
+This could be a limitation you run into using Open Path Collective, as its provider network is much smaller compared to BetterHelp.

 If you can’t find someone with Open Path who suits your schedule, my advice is to try BetterHelp.
-While they do not accept insurance, and cash-pay prices can get a little pricey, consider applying to receive financial aid, which, depending on our circumstances, could be anywhere between 10%–40% off.
+While they have extremely limited insurance coverage so far, and cash-pay prices can get a little pricey, consider applying to receive financial aid, which, depending on our circumstances, could be anywhere between 10%–40% off.

 Pros & Cons